tum-pbs/pbdl-book/intro.md

 ## Time to get started

-The future of simulation is being rewritten, and with the following tools, you’ll be at the forefront of these developments.
+The future of simulation is being rewritten, and with the following AI and deep learning techniques, you’ll be at the forefront of these developments.
 Let’s dive in!